Drawing Planar Graphs with Few Geometric Primitives: Planar graphs with circular arcs

-\paragraph{General planar graphs with circular arcs.} The algorithm for triangulations easily adapts to draw a general planar graph $G$ with $n\ge 3$ vertices and $e$ edges.
-As connected components can be drawn independently, we assume $G$ is connected.
-We need to only triangulate~$G$, thereby adding $3n - e - 6$ chords.
+The algorithm for triangulations of the previous section easily adapts to draw a general planar graph~$G$ with $n\ge 3$ vertices and~$e$ edges.
+As connected components can be drawn independently, we assume~$G$ is connected.
+We need to only triangulate $G$, thereby adding $3n - e - 6$ chords; this takes linear time and can immediately also produce the necessary canonical order (e.g. Section 6 of \cite{kantthesis}).
 We then run the algorithm described in Theorem~\ref{thm:triangle-arc}.
 Finally, we remove the chords from the drawing.
 Each chord may split an arc into two arcs, thereby increasing the total complexity by one.
 From Theorem~\ref{thm:triangle-arc}, it follows that we obtain a drawing of $G$ using $(5n/3 - 11/3) + (3n - e - 6) = 14n/3 - e - 29/3$ arcs.
-Since~$e$ is at least $n-1$, a very rough upper bound is $11n/3 - 26/3$.
+Since $e$ is at least $n-1$, a very rough upper bound is $11n/3 - 26/3$.

-\begin{theorem} Every planar graph with $n\ge 3$ admits a circular arc drawing with at most $14n/3 - e - 29/3$ arcs. \end{theorem}
+\begin{theorem} Every planar graph with $n\ge 3$ admits a circular arc drawing with at most $14n/3 - e - 29/3$ arcs.
+This drawing can be computed in $O(n)$ time. \end{theorem}

 Again, this bound readily improves upon the upper bound for line segments ($16n/3-e-28/3$) by Durocher and Mondal \cite{durocher2014}.
 Provided the graph is 3-connected, Schulz's~\cite{schulz2015} bound of $2e/3 - 1$ is lower than our bound, but only for sparse-enough graphs having $e < 14n/5 - 26/5$.
 However, there are planar graphs that are not 3-connected with as many as $3n - 7$ edges (one less than a triangulation): there is no sparsity for which planar graphs must be 3-connected and Schulz's bound is lower than our result.
 In case the original graph $G$ is 4-connected, extending it to a triangulation by adding edges does not violate this property.
 Repeating the above analysis using the improved bound of Theorem~\ref{thm:4-conn-triangle-arc} yields us the following result.